Tenderly/examples-web3-actions/multisig-wallet/README.md

 source demo-setup-scripts/init-env-hardhat.sh
 ```

 1. **▶️ Action**: Deploy the Contracts to Ropsten.
-Use shorthand script `npm run deploy:ropsten`.
+Use shorthand script `yarn deploy:ropsten`.
 Hardhat project is set
    up
    with [Tenderly Hardhat Plugin automatic contract verification](https://github.com/Tenderly/hardhat-tenderly#automatic-verification)
-   so your contracts are verified automatically as they're deployed
+   so your contracts are verified automatically as they're deployed.
+The contracts are vefified privately,see [hardhat.config.ts](hardhat.config.ts).
 2. **▶️ Action**: Run a first set of transactions: submit 1 tx to multisig, do two approvals and optionally execute it.
-   Use the script `npm run multisig-play:ropsten`.
+   Use the script `yarn multisig-play:ropsten`.
 3. **▶️ Action**: Copy the address of Multisig from deployment step (also found in `deployments.json`) and paste it
    into `tenderly.yaml` in place of `MULTISIG_ADDRESS` placeholder.